-- Obtain an application for admission from the office of graduate admission; - Complete the application for admission and application fee form, and return them with the nonrefundable \$50 application fee to the office of graduate admission; - Register and take the GMAT and furnish the office of graduate admission with official notification of your GMAT scores.
-If you have already taken this test, request Educational Testing Service to furnish the office

-- of graduate admission with an official notification of your score.
-Executive MBA applicants may not need to have a GMAT score; - Arrange to have an official transcript sent to the office of graduate admission by every institution of higher learning attended (including Rider University).
+- Obtain an application for admission from the Office of Graduate Admission. - Complete the application for admission and application fee form, and return them with the nonrefundable \$50 application fee to the office of graduate admission. - Register and take the GMAT and furnish the Office of Graduate Admission with official notification of your GMAT scores.
+If you have already taken this test, request the Graduate Management Admissions Council (GMAC) to furnish the Office of Graduate Admission with an official notification of your score.
+Executive MBA applicants may not need to have a GMAT score. - Arrange to have official transcript(s) sent to the Office of Graduate Admission by every institution of higher learning attended (including Rider University).
 A transcript should be sent even if only one course was taken at the institution.
 Only official transcripts will be accepted.
-Transcripts sent to the student are not acceptable unless they are sealed in the original envelope when received by office of graduate admission; - Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and have the official results sent to the office of graduate admission; - International students are asked to have their transcripts evaluated (and translated, if necessary) for program equivalency by a recognized credential evaluation service.
-World Education Services in New York City is suggested for this evaluation. - A notarized financial resource statement or notarized bank statement is required to demonstrate the international student's ability to pay the total cost of attendance. - Additional Executive MBA application requirements include personal information: - Two work-related recommendations (employer or another source) - Statement of objectives - Resume - Personal interview
+Transcripts sent to the student are not acceptable unless they are sealed in the original envelope when received by Office of Graduate Admission. - Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and have the official results sent to the office of graduate admission.
+A score of 80 on the internet-based TOEFL exam is considered proficient and acceptable. - International students are asked to have their transcripts evaluated (and translated, if necessary) for program equivalency by a recognized credential evaluation service.
+World Education Services in New York City is suggested for this evaluation. - A notarized financial resource statement or notarized bank statement is required to demonstrate the international student's ability to pay the total cost of attendance. - Additional Executive MBA application requirements include the following personal information: - Two work-related recommendations (employer or another source) - Statement of objectives - Resume - Personal interview